Lockheed Martin F-22 Raptor: Maintenance

-Each airplane requires a three-week packaged maintenance plan (PMP) every 300 flight hours.
-The stealth coatings of the F-22 were designed to be more robust and weather-resistant than those used in earlier stealth aircraft.
-However, early coatings failed against rain and moisture when F-22s were initially posted to Guam in 2009.
-The stealth system account for almost one third of maintenance, with coatings being particularly demanding; more durable coatings are being developed in order to reduce maintenance efforts.
-F-22 depot maintenance is performed at Ogden Air Logistics Complex at Hill AFB, Utah, and considerable care is taken during maintenance due to the limited attrition reserve aircraft numbers of the small fleet size.
+Each F-22 requires a three-week packaged maintenance plan (PMP) every 300 flight hours.
+Its stealth coatings were designed to be more robust and weather-resistant than those of earlier stealth aircraft, yet early coatings failed against rain and moisture when F-22s were initially posted to Guam in 2009.
+Stealth measures account for almost one third of maintenance, with coatings being particularly demanding.
+F-22 depot maintenance is performed at Ogden Air Logistics Complex at Hill AFB, Utah; considerable care is taken during maintenance due to the small fleet size and limited attrition reserve.